 This mythbuster has been updated to reflect latest good practice.
 Changes due to COVID-19 have been made to GP mythbuster 1: Resuscitation in GP surgeries.

-What emergency medicines should be available in the practice and for GPs and Health Care Professionals (HCP) doing home visits?
+What emergency medicines should be available in the practice and for GPs and Health Care Professionals (HCPs) doing home visits?

 Home visit medicines

 GPs and HCPs need the knowledge, skills, and equipment for managing medical emergencies.
 They need to be able to access a range of medicines for use in acute situations when on home visits.